jmankoff/interaction/assignments/colorpicker.md

 _Related APIs_:
 [View#onLayout](https://developer.android.com/reference/android/view/View)

+## The Thumb

+In the screenshots there is a visible handle that marks the selected color on the dial.
+The thumb should move around as a user interacts with the color picker, not just jumping to its final location when they release the finger/mouse.

+Visually, the thumb is `0.085` times the outer-radius of the dial (center of circle to outside edge of color).
+This value is provided to you as a constant.
+There is an intuitive way to position it within the track of the color without any other arbitrary values.

+## Center Circle

+Inside the multi-color dial should be a circle that's color is the same as the live selected color.
+The color of the circle should update while you drag the thumb, different from the colored box and text which update only when the mouse is released.
+The radius of this circle should be computed using the the radius of the thumb.

+# ColorPickerActivity.java

+## Managing Application State

+The application layer of this problem should recieve information about the latest color selected by the color picker only through the listener you create.
+This means you are **prohibited** from leveraging a publicly accessibly field/function on the color picker to observe its state when necessary.

-# Save Application Model using Bundle
+## Save Application Model using Bundle

 Please save application model in savedInstanceState bundle.
-When user goes off to some other app, and Android kills our Activity.
+When user goes off to some other app, Android kills our Activity.
 We need to get the saved state back.
-Please refer to lecture slides for detail.

 We want to manage the state at the application level (`MainActivity.java`) versus at the interactor level, this means you will need to find a way to set the state of the color picker from its parent.